AustinHay/jekyll_website/_posts/2015-01-16-A-Millenial-Guide-to-Finance.md

 <b>1.
 Consolidate you cash and streamline your liquidity.</b> What this means is to get your money together from all of the accounts you have and develop a game-plan of how you hope to invest.
 Streamlining your liquidity means getting your processes down so that you can convert assets into cash easily.

 <b>2.
-Develope a strategy and STRUCTURE.</b> Every sound financial plan has structure.
+Develop a strategy and STRUCTURE.</b> Every sound financial plan has structure.
 My suggestion is this:

 *  <b>25%-35%</b> of your income and assets in bank checking and savings accounts for daily use, a rainy day, emergencies, vacations and fun.